kubevirt/kubevirt.github.io/pages/summit.md

 [Recording](https://youtu.be/PJ4D2NqMO2A) / [Slides](https://drive.google.com/file/d/17QJDZQj8zkoyCLjKwDz97vz4Wjw8CH3s/view?usp=sharing)

-This sesion introduces PCI device passthrough to containers and VMs managed by KubeVirt.
+This session introduces PCI device passthrough to containers and VMs managed by KubeVirt.

 An overview of PCI passthrough and the Generic Device API is provided, illustrated with a specific practical use case that uses Intel QAT to accelerate VNF/CNF in edge computing.

 Presenters:
-  - Vladik Romanovsky, Principal Sofware Engineer, Red Hat
+  - Vladik Romanovsky, Principal Software Engineer, Red Hat
   - Le Yao, Intel SSE/CSE

 <a name="harvester"></a>
-### Harvester: an OSS HCI soultion built on Kubernetes and KubeVirt
+### Harvester: an OSS HCI solution built on Kubernetes and KubeVirt

 [Recording](https://youtu.be/Kp_xs4bfUXI) / [Slides](https://drive.google.com/file/d/1DeCgnDF4aFFMq3tVeWtrO5LuxbjMYPo2/view?usp=sharing)